336.0 to 252.3 MYA

 I only partially prepared this specimen, as I did not wish to risk destroying the preserved outside shell layer by removing further matrix.
 I do plan on removing some of the extra limestone matrix from the margins using a grinding wheel, to lighten it and make it easier to store.
 When I discovered this, I did not yet use a diamond cutting wheel on limestone, and the white line to the top and left of the specimen below was an attempt to cleave rock off with a large chisel.

 The specimen is elongate, subtriangular with fine growth lamellae.
 It appears to be two valves, with the one to the right being more well preserved than the left.
 This likely happened at the separation of the two halves of limestone.
 In my opinion, a majority of paired shell valves should be preserved with the dorsal margin separating them.
 However, these two values are separated by the ventral margin.
 This is evident by the shape of the growth lamellae, the lines parallel to the ventral margin are near the vertical center.

 The prismatic layer is well preserved over most of the rightmost valve in the photo.
-This is rare with local recovered specimens, as this layer frequently remains attached to matrix when specimens are recovered.
-The dorsal margin in well hidden, perhaps only showing on the posterior end.
+This is rare with local recovered specimens, as this layer frequently remains attached to the matrix when specimens are recovered.
+The dorsal margin is well hidden, perhaps only showing on the posterior end.
 Further preparation may be necessary to expose parts of the anterior end.

 Other specimens preserved in life position

 Life position examples are the easiest to find and recover.
 They break free of the matrix with ease, in some sort of recoverable detailed shape.
 The shell surface is difficult to recover, often staying adhered to the limestone matrix.
 The attachment between calcite shell layers vs the calcite to limestone attachment is vastly different.
 Examples with the anterior termination preserved in whole can be rare, as they often extend below the limestone layer.